 Can I use Young Vic spaces for rehearsals or R&D?Toggle

-When we do have space we send out email to the full Genesis Network to provide R&D opportunities.
-This is usually for a day or half day.
-We will always notify the full network when these opportunities arise.
+When we do have space, we send out email to the full Genesis Network to offer space for R&D. This is usually for a day or half day.
+We will always notify the full Network when these opportunities arise.